- Search The Registry

 - My Account

 He was born James Oscar Smith in Norristown, PA, near Philadelphia.
 His mother played the organ in a local church, and his father was a tap dancer and a musician.
 Smith began playing piano for his father’s act at an early age.
-When he was 14, Smith enlisted in the navy where he played both the piano and the bass in the segregated army band.
+When he was 14, Smith enlisted in the navy, playing the piano and the bass in the segregated army band.
 After a few years in the service, Smith moved back to Philadelphia, where he worked construction and on the Pennsylvania Railroad to make ends meet.

 In 1962, Smith signed with Verve Records and began working with larger ensembles with arranger and composer Oliver Nelson using many of his orchestrations.
 He also wrote themes for movies such as "Goldfinger" and “The Carpetbaggers" and worked with guitarist Wes Montgomery.